MeshariAlsh/MeshariAlsh/README.md

 ## 🔭 What I Built

 - **DeepSeek-Instagram Automation Bot:** A complete Python system that integrates multiple APIs to automate social media workflows.
-Focused on clean architecture and thorough documentation.
+Focused on clean architecture and thorough documentation. ★ 1
+- **PixelStudio Pixel Art Editor:**  A complete C++ system that integrates SFML and ImGui for real-time pixel art creation and editing.
+Focused on clean architecture and responsive design.
+- **Algorithmic Art (Grid Spiral Pattern):** A complete Python system that integrates mathematical principles with the Pygame library to algorithmically generate geometric spiral art.
+Focused on clean procedural generation and robust OOP architecture.
 - **Kaggle Deep Learning:** Completed practical courses in Machine Learning and Deep Learning, implementing projects from data cleaning to model deployment with XGBoost, Scikit-Learn, and TensorFlow.

 ## 🌱 Current Focus